-- To what extent was the project management structure as outlined in the project document efficient in generating the expected results? - To what extent have the UNDP project implementation strategy and execution been efficient and cost-effective? - To what extent was the UNDP project implementation structure gender balanced? - To what extent has there been an economical use of financial and human resources?
+- To what extent was the project management structure as outlined in the project document efficient in generating the expected results? - To what extent have the UNDP project implementation strategy and execution been efficient and cost-effective? - To what extent has there been an economical use of financial and human resources?
 Have resources (funds, human resources, time, expertise, etc.) been allocated strategically to achieve outcomes? - To what extent have resources been used efficiently?
 Have activities supporting the strategy been cost-effective? - To what extent have project funds and activities been delivered in a timely manner? - To what extent do the M&E systems utilized by UNDP ensure effective and efficient project management?